 To earn academic credit the student must be enrolled in the appropriate Internship course, in addition to the work performed in the internship.
 The student must complete course assignments as set by the instructor, throughout the semester in which they are enrolled in the course and performing the work of the internship.

-Assignments may include, recording completion of work hours and work tasks performed, reflection or progress notes toward expectations/project completion, participation in discussion board topic writing and response, career development activities with classmates, employer/agency, and/or SPA and University sponsored events.
+Assignments may include, recording completion of work hours and work tasks performed, reflection or progress notes toward expectations/project completion, participation in discussion board topic writing and response, career development activities with classmates in employer/agency, SPA and University sponsored events.

 Step 6.
 PAF484 Internship course awards a pass/fail grade.

 To earn a ‘pass’ grade students must successfully complete the project/work and hours of the internship, as determined by the employer.
-And, successfully complete all course assignments, discussion board, and class activities, as determined by the instructor.
+And, successfully complete all course assignments and class activities, as determined by the instructor.

 Step 7.
 Each participating student documents their new learning, skills, and experience through class assignments and discussion.